 Dance Fitness Victoria conducts fun ballet and jazz classes at Fintona during lunchtime and after school.
 Students learn individual open work, choreography, group work and performance preparation.
 Prep to Year 2 focuses on ballet and jazz, then jazz and contemporary dance from Years 3 to 4.

 Fintona has partnered with Girl Guides for over 100 years.
 Each week, students learn skills such as cooking or coding, help out in the community, and take on new challenges from sport to outdoor adventure.

 Fintona’s music program runs in the classroom from ELC through to VCE, alongside a host of co-curricular opportunities.
 In Junior School, these include private tuition, Junior School Choir and Mitiamo String Orchestra.

 A culture of belonging and wellbeing is at the centre of school life.
-All Fintona staff, including our School Counsellor, provide confidential and individual support alongside programs designed to develop resilience.
+All Fintona staff, including our School Psychologist, provide confidential and individual support alongside programs designed to develop resilience.

 The House System, Tutor Group, Life Skills, Buddy Programs, Transition Programs and Learning Enrichment and Support are formal programs designed to ensure every Fintona student can feel at home and thrive in a supportive, respectful and caring environment.

 In Junior School, each Prep girl has a Year 4 buddy during playtimes to help make the transition from kindergarten a smooth one.
 The buddy program extends into the senior school with opportunities for Junior School girls to interact with the older girls every week, as the Junior Campus Consul is organised.

 Every student is also allocated a mentor who makes sure new girls knows where everything is and has someone to play with as they settle in.